 Communication skills are highly valued in this position, as account managers work with clients through a variety of mediums.
 Phone calls, emails and even meeting in person help account managers connect with clients to provide them the best experience possible.
 Effective communication is also imperative when meeting someone for the first time to seal new business.

-Beyond understanding the company’s intricacies, it is important account managers understand trends in their field.
-External factors can impact a business’ success, so being prepared will make you a more effective manager for your customers.
+Beyond understanding the company’s intricacies, it is important for account managers to understand trends in their field.
+External factors can impact a business's success, so being prepared will make you a more effective manager for your customers.